morse-simulator/morse/doc/morse/user/advanced_tutorials/ros_tutorial.rst

 We can now build a first map of our environment.
 Restart the simulation with ``morse run scenario.py``.

+Start your launch file: ``roslaunch morse_2dnav nav.launch``.

-To build the map, we simply need to run the ROS GMapping stack:
+You can now run the ROS GMapping stack:

 ``rosrun gmapping slam_gmapping scan:=pr2/Sick _odom_frame:=/odom``